karljohnbeck/weekend-sql-to-do-list/README.md

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
-(Thank your people)

 ## Support
 If you have suggestions or issues, please email me at [karljohnbeck@gmail.com]